istio/istio.io/content/en/docs/setup/additional-setup/external-controlplane/index.md

 {{< /text >}}

 You may notice the istiod deployment created in the istio-system namespace.
 This is used only to configure the ingress gateway and is NOT the control plane used by remote clusters.
+This ingress gateway could, in fact, be configured to host multiple external control control planes, in different namespaces on the cluster, even though in this example you will only deploy a single external istiod in the `external-istiod` namespace.

-Configure your environment to expose the Istio ingress gateway service as a hostname with TLS.
+Configure your environment to expose the Istio ingress gateway service using a public hostname with TLS.
 Set the `EXTERNAL_ISTIOD_ADDR` environment variable to the hostname and `SSL_SECRET_NAME` environment variable to the secret that holds the TLS certs:

 {{< text bash >}}
 $ export EXTERNAL_ISTIOD_ADDR=myexternal-istiod.cloud.com